 The practice consists of one full time GP Partner: Dr Nigel Cowley (Senior Partner) and two Non-clinical Partners: Hayley Moore and Karen Flintoft.
-Our GP Associates are: Dr Miriam Santer, Dr Mike Furze, Dr Siobhan Kirby and Dr Victoria Gunn.
-We currently have two GP Registrars: Dr Maik Laufer and Dr Charlotte Evans.
+Our GP Associates are: Dr Miriam Santer, Dr Mike Furze, Dr Siobhan Kirby, Dr Victoria Gunn, Dr Maik Laufer and Dr Adam Shepperd.
+We currently have two GP Registrars: Dr Peter Lander and Dr James Rogers.

 We also have 2 Nurse Practitioners: Maria Scrivener and Suzanne Prater and a Paramedic Practitioner: James Vacher both of whom also have their own consultation clinics.
 We also have a Pharmacist: Adam Cayer.

 We aim to consult with patients for routine problems within 24 hours and you may book to see any of our Doctors, Registrars or our advanced Practitioners at this Practice.

 Named GP - All Patients at this practice are allocated a named GP (this is your registered GP).
 You are still able/welcome to book an appointment with any GP of your choice but your registered GP is responsible for your overall care.
 Should you wish to know who this is please ask at reception.

 Sharing your positive experiences - If you are happy with the treatment you have had then please spread the word !
 We find that the majority of our patients are very happy with our service, please feel free to give feedback on NHS Choices.